OpenDominion/OpenDominion/CONTRIBUTING.md

 OpenDominion aims to be an open source clone of Dominion (round 70 ruleset), with a few changes and improvements:

-- An open source project with well-written, documented and (unit-)tested code
+- An open source project with well-written, documented and (unit-)tested code.
-- A modern and responsive design, developed and tested for desktop, tablet and mobile
+- A modern and responsive design, developed and tested for desktop, tablet and mobile.
 - Free to play.
-No premium accounts or features
+No premium accounts or features.
-- No advertisements
+- No advertisements.
-- Lifetime accounts by default
+- Lifetime accounts by default.

 This means that pretty much all of vanilla Dominion's content (land, buildings, races, units, spells, wonders etc) and mechanics *are* set in stone.